AStoker/angular-todo-app-start/GUIDE.md

 ### Writing Tests To Add Todos

-1. We'll start by creating a new test suite to describe everyting around creating and adding todos.
+1. We'll start by creating a new test suite to describe everything around creating and adding todos.

     1. We'll use the `describe` function to describe our test suite.